 Step 6

-Pinging the Google DNS servers will be successful as you can see in the image below!
+Pinging the Google DNS servers will be successful, as shown in the image below.

 Step 7